 Frustration is almost always present in traffic chasing cases.
 Dogs prone to car chasing are necessarily managed on lead near roads, creating a physical barrier that prevents both approach and avoidance.

-In traffic contexts, the dog may simultaneously want to move towards the stimulus (chase) and away from it (fear), with both motivations thwarted—creating intense frustration.
+In traffic contexts, the dog may simultaneously want to move towards the stimulus (chase/repel) and away from it (avoid/flight), with both motivations thwarted—creating intense frustration.
 It’s likely that this frustration behaviour is contributing substantially to the barking and spinning behaviours seen when some collies encounter traffic.
 It’s this behaviour that makes it impossible to compare the behaviour of collies on lead reacting to vehicles to that of collies herding sheep off-lead.

-Differential 4: Predatory motor patterns as emotional regulation (“pseudo-predation”)
+Differential 3: Predatory motor patterns as emotional regulation (“pseudo-predation”)

 Predatory motor patterns are intrinsically rewarding and activate dopamine pathways, which drive feelings of pleasure and reinforces behaviors associated with rewards..
 D’Ingeo et al. (2021) argue that predatory behaviours may be recruited during anxiety or frustration because they provide hedonic relief and help the dog to cope in highly arousing contexts.

-In Border Collies, where early predatory phases have been selectively exaggerated, orienting, stalking and chasing may be particularly reinforcing.
+In border collies, where early predatory phases have been selectively exaggerated, orienting, stalking and chasing may be particularly reinforcing.
 Under stress, these behaviours can function as emotional self-medication, even when the stimulus is not prey-like.

 This helps explain why some dogs appear to “enjoy” traffic chasing over time, despite initial fear, and why the behaviour can escalate even in the absence of external rewards.
 This could also relate to abnormal repetitive behaviours – see below.

-Differential 5: Anticipation and arousal priming
+Differential 4: Anticipation and anxiety

 Anticipation itself can significantly increase arousal.
-Anticipation of both rewarding activity and aversive events increase heart rate and stress responses.
+Anticipation of both rewarding activity and aversive events (anxiety) increase heart rate and stress responses.
 Studies in working dogs show that anticipation alone significantly alters cortisol, glucose and insulin levels (Angle et al., 2009; Gillette et al., 2006).

 For collies that have repeatedly engaged in traffic chasing, anticipation of vehicles may add to an already elevated arousal state, lowering behavioural inhibition and increasing reactivity before the trigger even appears.
 By the time a vehicle arrives, their arousal is so high that they are completely incapable of regulating themselves, almost like a bottle of pop waiting to go off, with each passing vehicle shaking the bottle then releasing the lid.

-Differential 6: Pain and physical discomfort
+Differential 5: Pain and physical discomfort

 Furthermore, many vehicles are very loud – motorbikes, lorries, buses (with triggering air brakes), rattly trailers and bin lorries are the worst culprits.
 Collies, as a breed, are very prone to sound sensitivity (Salonen et. al., 2020; Overall et. al., 2016), which has been linked with pain conditions (Lopes Fagundes et al., 2018), and fearful dogs may tense musculature in anticipation of traffic, exacerbating discomfort.
 Additionally, dogs that car chase often, for their own and their caregivers’ safety, wear head collars, figure of eight collars or harnesses as well as flat collars.
 Repeated lunging into walking equipment can cause acute pain, further increasing arousal and negative associations with roads, and adding to the “bottle of pop” effect.